thejesnair/Demultiplex/Demultiplex_LN.md

 - Emma: switch order of if, else statements so that checking unknown comes first, that way won't accidentally put low quality barcodes and reads as dual paired output
     - i had done this prev and then switched the order for some reason, so dont overthink it
 - Annika mentioned same thing with if/else order
-    - after checking if indexes are valid, THNE sort unknown into unknown file before checking for hopped, matched.
+    - after checking if indexes are valid, THEN sort unknown into unknown file before checking for hopped, matched.
 - E mentioned it's unclear if using boolean statements for if statements or nested if statements (either way could probably work)
 - Annika: With large files, defining standalone fxn to handle writing FASTQ won't work.
 Can only parse one line at a time since files are so large, so need to be written concurrently while parsing.
 - Only need to check if indexes are valid once so...<br><br>